-You don’t have to make this recipe in a cast iron skillet.
-Any other oven safe skillet will work, OR you can just transfer the creamed spinach to a small casserole dish before adding the eggs and feta, and tossing it in the oven.
+I’m using a 10″ Lodge Cast Iron Skillet, but you don’t have to make this recipe in a cast iron skillet.
+Any other oven-safe skillet will work, OR you can just transfer the creamed spinach to a small casserole dish before adding the eggs and feta, and tossing it in the oven.

 Creamed Spinach Baked Eggs

 - 4 large eggs ($1.08)

 - 2 oz feta ($1.12)